juhoinkinen/Annif-wiki/Hugging-Face-Hub-integration.md

 If any file contained in the archive already exists locally, the extraction does not overwrite the local file, but skips its extraction.
 To force overwrite of the existing local file, you can use the `--force/-f` option.

-A specific revision (commit hash, branch name or tag) to download can be selected using the `--revision` option; see below for versioning projects with git tags.
+A specific revision (commit hash, branch name or tag) to download can be selected using the `--revision` option; see below for versioning projects.

 # Uploading projects to Hugging Face Hub